dchinchure-cr/gap-one-click/tutorial.md

 sh deploy.sh <walkthrough-project-id/>
 ```

-Please copy the service account email and paste into the CheckRed GCP Impersonation.
+NOTE: Please copy the output **service_account_email** and paste into the CheckRed GCP Impersonation.

 ## Congratulations